apparebit/prettypretty/docs/conversions.rst

 colors as candidates because experiments with color gradients resulted in low-resolution gradients disrupted by one of those 16 colors, which just happened to be closer.

+The exhaustive search for closest matching low-resolution color may still produce suboptimal results because it optimizes for Euclidian distance in Oklab.
+In other words, it treats a difference in lightness just as it treats the same difference in one of the two color axes.
+That may indeed be the right approach for small color differences but it's not clear that is the right approach at the granularity of 8-bit colors.